 - Add 2 tbsp. of canola oil and mix so that all food is lightly coated.

 - Roast in the oven for 10 minutes.

 - Finely chop kale and add to the veggie pan and roast for an additional 5 minutes watching carefully not to burn kale.
 Remove pan from oven and set aside.

 - While veggies are roasting, warm a frying pan on medium heat and cook ground beef until no longer pink.

 - Chop green onions (use only the green parts for Low FODMAP) and add to the ground beef.

 - Assemble taco spices by sprinkling chilli powder, paprika, cumin, and black pepper on the ground beef.

 - Once ground beef is cooked through turn off frying pan, add soy sauce and stir.

-- Assemble the burritos by placing a small amount of squash, pepper, kale, beef, and cheese in the center of each burrito.
+- Assemble the burritos by placing a small amount of squash, pepper, kale, beef, and grated cheese in the center of each burrito.
 Roll up burrito by tightly folding over two sides of the wrap, grabbing the front part of the wrap closest to you and pulling it all the way over to the other side to close off the wrap.
 Before completely closing, line the final flap with a layer of cheese and squeeze closed.
 Once the cheese melts in the oven, this will serve as “glue” to hold the burrito together.

 - To serve, assemble burritos in a covered oven safe pan, or wrap individually in tin foil.
 Bake for 15 minutes until the cheese melts and tortilla is warmed. (*If you are not eating right away, simply wrap each burrito individually in tin foil and store in fridge or freezer for later)